 Bond was first elected to Georgia's House of Representatives in 1965 along with 10 other Black Americans after voting rights legislation ended disenfranchisement of Blacks.
 All but a few members of the House refused to seat him, citing his opposition to the Vietnam War.
 After a district court determined that the Georgia House had not violated Bond's constitutional rights, the case went to the Supreme Court, which overturned the decision and ruled 9-0 in Bond's favor.

 In 1998, Bond became chairman of the NAACP, a job he referred to as "the most powerful job a Black man can have in America."

-In 1968, Bond led a challenge delegation from Georgia to the Democratic National Convention in Chicago, and was the first African American nominated as Vice President of the United States.
-He withdrew his name from the ballot because he was too young to serve.
+In 1968, Bond led an alternate delegation from Georgia to the Democratic National Convention in Chicago, where he was nominated as a candidate for Vice President of the United States.
+Too young to serve, the 28-year-old Bond withdrew his name from the ballot.

-Bond ran for the United States House of Representatives, but lost to civil rights leader John Lewis.
-In the 1980s and ‘90s, Bond taught at numerous universities, including American, Drexel, Harvard, the University of Pennsylvania, and the University of Virginia.
+After losing to civil rights leader John Lewis, Bond left politics and taught at several distinguished universities, including American University, Drexel University, Harvard University, the University of Pennsylvania, and the University of Virginia.

 In 1998, Bond became chair of the NAACP board of directors, a job he referred to as "the most powerful job a Black man can have in America."
 He served for 11 years.

 Bond spoke out on important issues of the day through a newspaper column and his frequent appearances on radio and television.
 He narrated the landmark 14-episode documentary on the civil rights movement, Eyes on the Prize.